brklntmhwk/leptos-practice/README.md

 ## How to use

 1. Run your Docker Desktop
-2. Select the menu "Dev Containers: Reopen in Container". (on Windows, press Ctrl + Shift + p to open the dropdown menu)
+2. Select the menu "Dev Containers: Reopen in Container". (on Windows, press Ctrl + Shift + p or F1 to open the dropdown menu)
 3. Start your project from scratch or copy your existing one!

 e.g. Create a Rust binary project from scratch